joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6680694/2025/10/01/arsenal-olympiacos-odegaard-raya-champions-league-result/

 **The Briefing: Monaco 2 Man City 2: Was late Dier penalty the right call?
 How did Haaland score that header?**\
-`We break down the talking points from City's draw with Monaco after a late penalty from Eric Dier denied them victory.`\
+`We break down the talking points from City's draw with Monaco after a late penalty from Eric Dier denied them victory`\
 https://nytimes.com/athletic/6679909/2025/10/01/man-city-haaland-foden-penalty/

 **One Girl’s Journey After Her Grandma Said to Kill Her**\